sjmitche9/data_quality_assurance_process/tutorial.md

 **Extraction**

-1. Jane used an Excel where she meticulously copied by hand the titles of the movies she owned, creating columns for key information such as the film title, director, and release year.
+1. Jane used an Excel spreadsheet where she meticulously copied by hand the titles of the movies she owned, creating columns for key information such as the film title, director, and release year.

 2. She realized she was missing some information and so, she turned to online resources like IMDb, where she searched for each title to find the corresponding genre, cast, and rental price.

-3. Her Excel sheet was growing, Jane also noticed that the Excel was not going to be good for storing who rent which movie... or how to reach to her customers.
+3. Her Excel sheet was growing and Jane also noticed that the Excel was not going to be good for storing who rented which movies... or how to reach to her customers.

-4. She created a form for **New Customers**.
-But this information was going to have to be ingested somewhere...
+4. She created a form for **New Customers** but this information was going to have to be ingested somewhere...

 **Transform**